odinuv/web/en/apv/walkthrough/templates-layout/index.md

 a **block** named `content`.
 It's the responsibility of the template `template-3.latte` to fill the block with some meaning.
 In `template.latte`, you can see that the actual HTML code is wrapped inside `{block content}{/block}` macro.
-This defines the actual content of the block `content` (the naming sounds silly, but the block is the specific content of the page).
+This defines the actual content of the block `content` (the naming sounds silly, but the block is the page specific content).

 The `extends` macro tells the template engine, that the page template **inherits** its content from the layout template.
 The inheritance relation can span multiple levels.
 You can create a